-Welcoming Week in Oakland County
+Welcoming Week Celebrations

 While Welcoming Week was officially celebrated for 10 days this month, Sept.
 9-18, we celebrate it all year long in Oakland County.
 Welcoming Oakland is an official county member of the Welcoming America network that brings together communities to reaffirm the importance of promoting inclusivity and celebrating the vast array of cultures that make our neighborhoods and towns so vibrant and exciting.